fs/react-base/README.md

 # react-base
-Kick-start your new web application based on React and Reflux technologies.
+Kick-start your new web application based on React and Flux technologies.

 ## NPM Dependencies:
     "alt"